1gravity/Kotlin-Bloc/README.md

 **Note:** this is only one way to implement the app.
 Since one of the goals was to be un-opinionated, we can implement it in many ways, depending on the preferences of the developer / team.

 ### Inspiration
-The architecture was mainly inspired by the following design patterns and UI frameworks:
+The architecture was inspired by the following design patterns and UI frameworks among others:

 #### Design patterns
 - MVI (Model-View-Intent)